reactive-python/reactpy-django/docs/src/reference/components.md

 ## View To Component

-Automatically convert a Django view into a ReactPy component.
+Automatically convert a Django view into a component.

+At this time, this component works best with static views that do not rely on HTTP methods other than `GET`.

 Compatible with [Function Based Views](https://docs.djangoproject.com/en/dev/topics/http/views/) and [Class Based Views](https://docs.djangoproject.com/en/dev/topics/class-based-views/).
 These views can be sync or async.